 - Development of a Parent to Parent organization in DC – Parent to Parent will provide emotional and informational peer support to parents of children with disabilities across the life course.

 - Identifying opportunities and strategies for advocacy – The SF CoP Advocacy Committee has developed an Advocacy Guide that will assist people with disabilities and their families to participate in advocacy about disability issues in DC.

-- No Wrong Door efforts – Several agencies of DC government are looking to the SF CoP to provide input on how DC can create a coordinated, District-wide No Wrong Door system that will support all DC residents in need of long-term services and supports, and their families regardless of where they enter the system.
+- No Wrong Door efforts – Several agencies of DC government looked to the SF CoP to provide input on creating a coordinated, District-wide No Wrong Door system that supports all DC residents in need of long-term services and supports, and their families regardless of where they enter the system.

 - Person Centered Thinking – The SF CoP is integrating the core concepts and skills of person centered thinking into all that it does.

 - Ongoing outreach efforts – The SF CoP is always thinking about ways to include more people with disabilities and their families in this work!